(Chen Kaige, 1993, China/Hong Kong, 171 minutes)

 In Mandarin with English subtitles.

-With an introduction and post-film discussion by Dr. Ying Xiao, Associate Professor of Chinese Film and Media at the University of Florida.
+With a post-film discussion by Dr. Ying Xiao, Associate Professor of Chinese Film and Media at the University of Florida.

 Sponsored by the Confucius Institute at Webster University.